 You can select a segment that applies to all or any of the conditions set, and of course add multiple conditions (both connected by an “and” or an “or”).

-In the following example, we are creating a segment composed by all contacts who have subscribed before the first of September 2014, and who have last opened an email on the 11th of November:
+In the following example, we are creating a segment composed by all contacts who have subscribed before January 7, 2020, and who have last opened an email before February 3, 2020:

 The resulting segment can also be visualized and exported as a JSON or CSV file, or cloned as a copy stored in the same Segments page.

 It’s important to understand that this is a powerful tool to create highly profiled campaigns, but it must be used carefully.
 That is: creating a segment is useful only if you have already in mind what kind of email you are going to send, and why to those contacts.

 A typical example is a remarketing campaign.
 You select all people who have opened but not clicked on a previous newsletter, and send them the same offer with a small incentive and a subject line that underlines that.